Howling IV: The Original Nightmare: Plot

-After some hesitation, Janice reveals that she used to be a nun, and that her closest friend, Sister Ruth (Megan Kruskal), disappeared over a year ago, only to be found in Drago speaking incoherently of the devil, a bell, and the sound of howling.
-After a long illness, Ruth died without ever being able to explain what happened to her; and Janice, determined to discover the truth, left the convent.
+After some hesitation, Janice reveals that she used to be a nun, and that her closest friend, Sister Ruth, disappeared over a year ago, only to be found in Drago speaking incoherently of the devil, a bell, and the sound of howling.
+After a long illness, Ruth died without ever being able to explain what happened to her, and Janice, determined to discover the truth, left the convent.
 Marie is disturbed by the mention of a nun, and becomes even more so when Janice shows her a photograph of Sister Ruth: it is the nun from her visions.
 Meanwhile, Richard, becoming frustrated with Marie's instability and visions, becomes drawn to Eleanor and sleeps with her.

-Marie eventually learns that all the inhabitants of the village are werewolves and Sister Ruth was babbling "Werewolves are here", rather than "We're all in fear", as everyone had assumed.
-When she tells Richard what she has learned, he angrily dismisses her claims and goes for a walk in the woods by their house.
-As he is walking, he sees Eleanor seemingly waiting for him, leading to the pair becoming intimate.
-Eleanor turned heel during their tryst, as she transformed into a werewolf and bit Richard before running off.
-He stumbles back to the house and tells Marie he saw the werewolf.
-But that night after being examined by the town doctor, he claims he just fell down.
-Richard begins acting strangely and the next night, as he is walking in the woods, transforms into a werewolf as the villagers, who are also revealed as werewolves look on and then attempt to attack Marie.
+Marie eventually learns that all the village inhabitants are werewolves and Sister Ruth babbled "Werewolves are here", rather than "We're all in fear", as everyone had assumed.
+When she tells Richard what she has learned, he angrily dismisses her claims and walks into the woods by their house.
+As he walks, he sees Eleanor seemingly waiting for him, and the pair become intimate.
+Eleanor transforms into a werewolf and bites Richard before running off.
+He stumbles back to the house and tells Marie he saw the werewolf, but that night, after being examined by the town doctor, he claims he just fell down a gully.
+Richard begins acting strangely, and the next night, as he is walking in the woods, he transforms into a werewolf as the villagers, who are also revealed to be werewolves, look on and then attempt to attack Marie.

-Marie escapes and following the storyline of the original folk tale she lures the inhabitants to the local church using its bell and then burns them all alive, including Richard.
-The film ends with a burning werewolf lunging at Marie out of the fire just as she had foretold in her vision.
+Marie escapes and, following the storyline of the original folk tale, she lures the inhabitants to the local church using its bell and then burns them all alive, including Richard.
+The film ends with a burning werewolf lunging out of the fire at Marie just as she had foreseen in her vision.